 Current topics in supply chain management covering contemporary and emerging issues.
 May be repeated for credit provided a different topic is covered.
 Prerequisite: graduate degree seeking status.

 EBTM 795 INDEPENDENT STUDY (3)

 Independent research in specific areas of the field of the degree being pursued.
 A total of 3 units for any combination of directed readings or independent research is allowed in the area of study.
-Prerequisites: graduate standing, completion of all 600 and 700 level core requirements.
+Prerequisite: consent of department.

 EBTM 797 INTERNSHIP IN SUPPLY CHAIN MANAGEMENT (3)

 Supervised experience in a field setting which facilitates the application of supply chain knowledge.
-Prerequisites: consent of instructor, graduate standing, completion of all 600 and 700 level core requirements.
+Prerequisites: graduate degree-seeking status and consent of department.
 Graded S/U.

 EBTM 881 SUPPLY CHAIN MANAGEMENT CAPSTONE PROJECT (3)

 Capstone course and an independent research or applied project in content areas related to supply chain management.
 Students work under the supervision of their faculty advisors to address a significant theoretical or applied problem in supply chain management.
 The completed project should clearly present the problem of the research subject investigated or applied project undertaken, its significance to theory and business practice, the research or project background, a well-defined method, results or findings, and their implications.
 Prerequisites: EBTM 602 and completion of at least 15 units in the Supply Chain Management MS program.

 EBTM 882 SUPPLY CHAIN MANAGEMENT CAPSTONE PROJECT CONTINUUM (1)

-Designed for students to continue their independent cupply chain project in EBTM 881.
+Designed for students to continue their independent supply chain project in EBTM 881.
 Students work under the supervision of their faculty advisors to address a significant theoretical or applied problem in supply chain management.
-The completed project should clearly present the problem of the research subject investigated or paplied project undertaken, its significance to theory and business practice, the research or project background, a well-defined method, results or findings, and their implications.
+The completed project should clearly present the problem of the research subject investigated or applied project undertaken, its significance to theory and business practice, the research or project background, a well-defined method, results or findings, and their implications.
 Prerequisites: EBTM 602 and EBTM 881 and completion of at least 15 units in the Supply Chain Management MS program.